 Sonia Gomes (b.
 1948, Caetanópolis, Brazil) is a Brazilian artist who lives and works in São Paulo.
 She developed her practice outside formal academic training, drawing on personal experience and material knowledge rooted in everyday life.
 Before dedicating herself fully to art, Gomes worked in various professional contexts, including the textile and fashion industries, which continue to shape her approach to material and construction.

 Working primarily with textiles, Gomes creates sculptural assemblages from discarded fabrics, clothing and found objects.
-Her process is based on collecting, cutting, tying and stitching materials, often without preliminary sketches; which allows forms to emerge through direct engagement.
+Her process is based on collecting, cutting, tying and stitching materials, often without preliminary sketches, allowing forms to emerge through direct engagement with the material itself.
 While her practice engages with traditions of craft, she repositions these techniques within a contemporary sculptural context.